KhronosGroup/Vulkan-ValidationLayers/docs/error_messages.md

 8. Link to the VUID
 9. List of Objects
     - Contain handle type, hex value, and optional debug util name
-10. There is a new line under to allow for easy seperation of multiple error messages
+10. There is a new line under to allow for easy separation of multiple error messages

 # Custom Callback